-The Pile Law Firm represents individuals seeking Social Security Disability (SSD) or Supplemental Security Income (SSI) benefits.
-I handle cases from the initial application to the appeal and hearing process.
-I guide clients throughout every step of the appeals process,.
+Pile Law Firm represents individuals throughout Pennsylvania and New Jersey who seek Social Security Disability (SSD) or Supplemental Security Income (SSI) benefits.
+Attorney E. Nego Pile and his team handle cases from initial application to the appeal and hearing process, during which Nego guides clients every step of the way.

-If you are interested in filing an initial application or have been denied SSD or SSI benefits, contact my office today.
-I will act quickly and work diligently to get you the care and financial support you deserve.
+If you’re anxious to file an initial application or if you’ve been denied SSD or SSI benefits, contact Pile Law Firm now.
+Nego will act quickly and work diligently to get you the financial support and care you deserve.

-If your claim is denied, you should not get frustrated and give up.
-Many valid claims are initially denied.
-There are many reasons having nothing to do with the merits of your case that might cause your claim to be denied.
-The important thing to remember is that you or your representative must file an appeal within 60 days after the denial of your claim otherwise your case will be closed.
+If your claim is denied, don’t get frustrated and give up.
+Many valid claims are denied at first.
+The reasons for this are many and often have nothing to do with the merits of your case.
+Just remember that you or your representative must file an appeal within 60 days after your claim’s denial, otherwise your case will be closed.

-If you have to appeal to a hearng in front of an Administrative Law Judge, thorough preparation is the key to success at this stage.
-The judges in the hearing offices are very knowledgeable, fair and well prepared.
-If your medical or mental health condition leaves you unable to perform basic work activities, there is a good chance that we will be able to win a favorable decision and recover both monthly cash benefits for you as well as a lump sum check for past due benefits owed.
+If you have to appeal at a hearing in front of an Administrative Law Judge, thorough preparation is the key to your case’s success.
+Hearing office judges are very knowledgeable, fair and well prepared themselves.
+If your medical or mental health condition leaves you unable to perform basic work activities, there’s a good chance we’ll be able to win a favorable decision and recover both monthly cash benefits for you as well as a lump sum check for past due benefits owed.

 The Social Security judge listening to your case will have a very clear idea of the type of evidence he or she needs to see before approving your case.
-My job, as your attorney, is to identify what medical and vocational evidence will be necessary to win your case and to clearly and concisely present that evidence to the judge.
+Nego’s job, as your attorney, is to identify what medical and vocational evidence will be necessary to win your case … and present that evidence clearly, concisely, and compellingly to the judge.

-For more information on Social Security Disability and Supplemental Security Income please feel free to Contact My Office to Schedule a Free Consultation.
+For more information on Social Security Disability and Supplemental Security Income, please feel free to contact Pile Law Firm any time to schedule a free consultation.